delight-f/donebyfifty/README.md

 ## Motivation

 Most Australian retirement calculators answer "will I have enough super?" or "can I retire at 65?"
-Neither is much use to someone retiring at 45 with a 15-year gap before they can touch their super.
-That gap has to be funded entirely from non-super savings, and there's no Age Pension safety net if the numbers are wrong.
+Neither is much help to someone retiring at 45 with a 15-year gap before they can touch their super.
+That gap has to be funded entirely from non-super savings, and there is no Age Pension safety net if the numbers are wrong.

 DoneByFifty runs thousands of simulated futures.
 The output isn't just whether a bridge plan works.
-It shows how often it fails, when it tends to break, and what's driving the risk.
+It shows how often it fails, when it tends to break, and what is driving the risk.

 ## Key Features